continued from a previous entry

 But if we accept our ignorance in this infinite and to us mostly unknown universe and if we reject illusory nonsense, then we can begin to better understand how we might play a meaningful part in a cosmic drama that leads, hopefully, onward and upward to higher levels of being and consciousness.
 We may really be as links in that golden chain.

-So let us reject pain, death, and destruction and try to create a better and more meaningful reality.
+So let us reject pain, suffering, death and destruction and try to create a better and more meaningful reality.
 We must grow up and take our destiny into our own hands.
 For we are responsible for the truth and lies, the beauty and the ugliness, the love and the hate.
 And we can find meaning in life by playing our small role in making life increasing meaningful.
 Surveying our long past and indefinite future I’ll end by echoing the poetry of the great biologist Julian Huxley:

 I turn the handle and the story starts: